jdno/workstation/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/jdno/workstation/HEAD/bin/bootstrap)"
 ```

+## Requirements

+Running the playbook has a few external dependencies that must be satisfied
+before Ansible can succeed.
+The [bootstrap script](bin/bootstrap) and the
+[Ansible script](bin/ansible-playbook) ensure that these conditions are met.
+If
+you run the playbook directly, ensure that the following resources exist:

+- The `gpg` executable must be in the `$PATH`
+- The user must be signed into an active session in the [1Password CLI]

 ## Secrets

 Some roles in the playbook require access to secrets, for example to restore the